Edward Hopson

-Vice-Admiral Edward Hopson (1671 – 8 May 1728) was a Royal Navy officer who served as Commander-in-Chief of the Jamaica Station.
+Vice-Admiral of the White Edward Hopson (1671 – 8 May 1728) was a Royal Navy officer who served as Commander-in-Chief of the Jamaica Station.

 Origins and early career

-Hopson was born in 1671, the son of Anthony Hopson (1640–1679), who was a gunner at Sandham Fort on the Isle of Wight and the older brother of vice admiral Sir Thomas Hopsonn.
-Edward followed his uncle into the Royal Navy, and was serving under him as first lieutenant of the in 1693.
+Hopson was born in 1671, the son of Anthony Hopson (1640–1679), who was a gunner at Sandham Fort on the Isle of Wight and the older brother of Vice-admiral Sir Thomas Hopsonn.
+Edward followed his uncle into the Royal Navy on 10 January 1681 as a captain's servant on HMS Swann, and was serving under him as first lieutenant of the in 1693.